 Sometimes it's just inconvenience, other times it may be scary.
 If your trip takes you to desolate, remote areas of the country where you don't see gas stations for miles, being prepared can make a difference between vacation and ordeal.

-In the Trip drawer, specify the fuel range of your car or motorcycle, and press the gas station button to enable automatic scheduling of fuel stops.
 You can also tell Furkot to fill up first thing in the morning or just before turning in at night , in addition to or instead of regularly scheduled refueling stops.

-Furkot will propose refueling stops along your route according to your fuel range and refueling preferences.
+Furkot will propose refueling stops along your route according to your fuel preferences.
 You can easily remove all the automatically scheduled refueling stops: switching off the gas station buttonwill disable automatic scheduling of refueling stops and also, optionally, remove all manually added ones.
 If you want to remove all refueling stops and start over, disable and then re-enable scheduling of refueling stops.

 You can also hide all refueling stops - both scheduled automatically and added manually - by switching off refueling stops option of the displayed stops filter in the Plan drawer.

-When the refueling stop is associated with a gas station, it'll be displayed in blue to show that it's fully planned.
+When the refueling stop is associated with a filling station, it'll be displayed in blue to show that it's fully planned.
 The refueling stop not locked in yet is displayed in yellow to indicate that it may require your attention.

 We obtained the permission from pure-gas.org to display their definitive list of stations that sell pure, ethanol-free gasoline in the U.S. and Canada.